project-sunbird/sunbird.org-docs/developer-docs/installation/developer_installation.md

 - CPU: 2 cores (> 2 GHz/core)

-## Components installed
+## Components Installed

-Installing Sunbird requires two primary software components:
+Sunbird installation has two primary software components:
 - Portal or web application
 - Services stack or the backend API interface

-In this version, we'll install the portal web application and use the cloud-hosted services stack
+This version installs the portal web application and uses the cloud-hosted services stack

-## Test the dependency versions
+## Test the Dependency Versions

 ## Set up the Application

-These instructions will install the v1.9 version of the Sunbird application.
-Code examples, shown here are Linux based (should not differ when executed on Windows(r)).
-If there is any impediment using Windows(r) commandline shell or PowerShell, then you might want to try using Cygwin to perform the Sunbird developer install.
+These instructions install Sunbird version 1.9.
+Code examples, provided are Linux based.
+However, they should not differ when executed on Windows(r).
+If you face any problems using the Windows(r) commandline shell or PowerShell then try using Cygwin to install Sunbird on your desktop or laptop.

 1. Launch a commandline terminal.